zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\imperative\src\config\cmd\import\import.handler.ts

   - buildSession - This function is used to import a config from a URL.
 That URL is an arbitrary location at a customer site where a config file is kept.
 It is not the target of a REST request to a mainframe service.
-By design, the only auth type that it will use is user & password.
+By design, the only authentication that it will use is user & password.
 Supporting more authentication types in the 'import' command is beyond the scope of this authentication-order feature.
 Therefore, no need to change.
     - **Modify buildSession ? <span style="color:green">No</span>**

 - imperative\src\rest\src\client\AbstractRestClient.ts

   This class is the only class to use the recently created ISession.authTypeOrder property, which is an array of authentication types supplied in the order in which they should be selected.

-  - buildOptions - This function tests for the auth type based on the order in which they occur in ISession.authTypeOrder.
+  - buildOptions - This function tests for the authentication based on the order in which they occur in ISession.authTypeOrder.
 Therefore, no need to change.

     - **Modify buildOptions ? <span style="color:green">No</span>**

   - constructor - This function currently hard-codes an order of authentication types into the ISession.authTypeOrder array.
 We must create a means to record the customer-defined order in this function.
-This function should call a common function (tentatively named recordAuthTypeOrderFromConfig) to do this work. recordAuthTypeOrderFromConfig should be able to set the old hard-coded order (as the default order) only if a customer does not specify an order.
+This function should call a common function (tentatively named recordAuthOrderFromConfig) to do this work. recordAuthOrderFromConfig should be able to set the old hard-coded order (as the default order) only if a customer does not specify an order.

     - **Modify constructor?   <span style="color:orange">yes</span>**

   - Each of the following functions reference AUTH_TYPE_XXX to a place an identified type into the ISession.type property.
-Since buildOptions calls just one of the following functions based on being the first available auth type in the ISession.authTypeOrder array, none of these functions need to change.
+Since buildOptions calls just one of the following functions based on being the first available authentication in the ISession.authTypeOrder array, none of these functions need to change.

     - **Modify setBearerAuth ? <span style="color:green">No</span>**